vasilakisfil/Introspected-REST/README.md

    types that use a named structured syntax with a registered "+suffix" MUST follow whatever fragment identifier rules are given in the structured syntax suffix registration.

+#### 11.2.2.
+ALPS
+This should not go here but instead in the conclusion saying that everything is **still** fetchable and possible using introspection + microtypes